powerpool-finance/compound-protocol/README.md

 <dl>
   <dt>WhitePaperInterestRateModel</dt>
-  <dd>Initial interest rate model, as defined in the Whitepaper.
+  <dd>Initial interest rate model, as defined in the CCompound Whitepaper.
 This contract accepts a base rate and slope parameter in its constructor.</dd>
 </dl>

 Installation
 ------------
-To run compound, pull the repository from GitHub and install its dependencies.
+To run Powerpool, pull the repository from GitHub and install its dependencies.
 You will need [yarn](https://yarnpkg.com/lang/en/docs/install/) or [npm](https://docs.npmjs.com/cli/install) installed.

     git clone https://github.com/powerpool-finance/powerpool-protocol.git
     cd powerpool-protocol